 Plagiarism awareness for undergraduates

-Plagiarism is when you copy someone else's work, words or ideas and use these in your coursework, thesis, report etc, and do not acknowledge that you have done this.
+Plagiarism is when you copy someone else's work, words or ideas and use these in your coursework, thesis, report, etc., and do not acknowledge that you have done this.
+This can be either intentional or unintentional.